 That’s something to be grateful for because both are wonderful examples of ancient German trading centres.
 Admittedly, we found Celle a bit low rent, but Lüneburg was a revelation and worthy of a longer visit.
 Plus, we were finally able to try the ‘celebrated’ dish of spaghetti ice cream (don’t ask) at a pavement table overlooked by ancient gabled houses.
 It took several hours pounding the streets to burn those calories off, but it revealed a beautifully preserved medieval town.

 It was tempting to head to Hamburg or Bremen from here, but we’ve been locked up in a city for months and were desperate to go somewhere rural and on the coast.
 Our next stop was gorgeous Hanseatic port city, Stralsund, which had a disappointing aquarium but was rich in history and seafood.
 Normally it would be deluged with Berliners, but many people had yet to emerge from lockdown and we had a couple of days quietly wandering its cobbled streets before heading to Rügen.

 Rügen is legend amongst my colleagues, and I imagine many Berliners, as a rural retreat from city life.
 Mention the name and eyes soften, and memories of past visits or plans to visit will soon be recalled.
-I can see why.
-There’s something intrinsically relaxing about being on the coast, and the rural roads lined with blood-red poppies and multitudes of other wild flowers, small villages and coastal ports make this a place to which we’ll definitely return.
+It’s easy to see why.
+There’s something intrinsically relaxing about being on the coast.
+The rural roads lined with blood-red poppies and multitudes of other wild flowers, small villages and coastal ports, make this a place to which we’ll definitely return.